 - Drain and rinse white kidney beans.
 Mash one can of white kidney beans with a potato masher and leave the other can whole.

 - Add mashed kidney beans, whole white kidney beans and chicken broth to pot, stirring in.
-Bring to a simmer, reduce to a medium simmer, cover, and cook for 15 to 20 minutes.
+Bring to a boil, then reduce heat (to about medium-low) to a simmer, cover, and cook for 15 to 20 minutes.

 - After 15 to 20 minutes (and when chicken is cooked through), stir in reserved chopped peppers and lime juice.
-Serve and garnish, as desired, with any of the garnish ideas.
+Serve and garnish to taste (if desired) with any of the garnish ideas.
 Enjoy!

 Nutrition (ESTIMATE ONLY)

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.

 A note on times provided: appliances vary, any prep and/or cook times provided are guidelines only.